Remarks on the existence of CMC Cauchy surfaces: Remarks on the conformal structure of cosmological spacetimes

 where we have introduced the coordinate change $d\tau = e^u dt$ and defined $f(\tau) = e^{u(t(\tau))}$.
 Hence $(M, \wt{g})$ is an FLRW spacetime.
 Since the strong energy condition is equivalent to everywhere nonpositive timelike sectional curvatures for FLRW spacetimes \cite[Section 3]{GalLing}, it follows that the future causal boundary of $(M, \wt{g})$ consists of a single point \cite[Proposition 4]{GalLing}.
 However, the causal boundary is invariant under conformal transformations, and it is readily seen that the future causal boundary of $(M,g)$ contains infinitely many points.

-As discussed in the paragraph following Proposition \ref{prop for main}, the structure of the future causal boundary $\mathscr{C}^+$ under the assumptions of the proposition is completely understood: $\mathscr{C}^+$ consists of a single point.
+As noted at the beginning of this section, the structure of the future causal boundary $\mathscr{C}^+$ under the assumptions of Theorem \ref{prop for main} is completely understood: $\mathscr{C}^+$ consists of a single point.
 However, the structure of $\mathscr{C}^+$ when the assumption of nonpositive timelike sectional curvatures is replaced by the strong energy condition, still appears to be an open issue.